RobinKhiv/449-p4/README.md

 # 449-p4

 ## Service to Track State
 To run the Fastapi service
+use the command:
 ```foreman start```

 ## Materializing Data from Views